Cy-Hub/Cy/README.md

 thoughtfully piece by piece.
 If this is indeed the right direction, our progress will be exponential.
 For months or even years it will seem as though we have accomplished very little, until we gradually start to realize that we are flying along.

+Every decade, 99,998 crazy people start a new language and platform with hopes of getting it into wide use, but fail.
+2 crazy people get their new language and platform into wide use.
+You have no hope of changing the world unless you are crazy enough to try.
+Call me "proudly crazy".
+Join me if you will!

 Code Mining